braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 2. Actions Tag - used to trigger Custom Events, Purchases, Change User ID, or stop/resume SDK tracking

-For more information, please see the [Google Tag Manager Integration Guide] LINK NEEDED
+For more information, please see the [Google Tag Manager Integration Guide][18].

 ### Option 3: Braze CDN {#install-cdn}